 You may be wondering how Macomb Literacy Partners delivers services.
 Our programs break into two main types: adult reading assistance and family literacy.

 We provide family literacy services by partnering with the Macomb Intermediate School District and Rosco the Clown, who provides a magic, entertainment, and reading show for children and their parents.
 These programs are free and children are given a book to take home.
 We ask that children attending these programs are accompanied by a parent or guardian.
+Our Homework Helpers program is also available to the children (ages 5 -13) of our adult literacy students.

 Finally, we offer conversation groups for English as a Second Language learners.
 These groups enable students to work on their newly developing language skills.
 See our conversation group schedule for more details.